 The Capps Center is delighted to announce the creation, in conjunction with the Dean of Students and the Offices of Civic Engagement and Student Engagement and Leadership, of the Civic Engagement Scholars Program (CESP).
 The program is funded by a VOICE grant from the UC Center for Free Speech and Civic Engagement.

 CESP fosters ideals of active citizenship among students, engaging the next generation of leaders on issues that are of import to our campus and to the surrounding communities of Isla Vista, Goleta, and Santa Barbara.
 We create alliances with leaders and organizations in those communities to provide students with opportunities to develop their leadership and organizing skills and to affect measurable, positive change.

-The course will be taught by Drs.
+The course taught by Drs.
 Katya Armistead (AVC and Dean of Student Life), Maeve Devoy (Associate Director, Walter H. Capps Center), and Viviana Marsano (Civic and Community Engagement Isla Vista Liaison and Senior Advisor to Campus Organizations).